 Help your child find their place at college.

 The possibilities for your student to continue his education extend beyond the school(s) located closest to home.
-Thirteen Adventist Colleges and Universities span across North America, each with unique strengths to meet a variety of students’ needs from associates through doctorate degrees.
-On Adventist campuses, your student will find opportunities to grow physically through athletics, sports, and recreation, to connect with other students through campus clubs, and to thrive spiritually through mission and worship experiences.
+Thirteen Adventist Colleges and Universities span across North America.
+Each campus offers unique strengths to meet a variety of students’ needs from associates through doctorate degrees.
+On Adventist campuses, your student will find opportunities to grow physically through athletics, sports, and recreation.
+To connect with other students through campus clubs.
+And to thrive spiritually through mission and worship experiences.
 Help your student find their spiritual fit and experience all the benefits of an Adventist education!

 For more information see: Cheering Your Student Towards College